TinyTigerPan/tiger200k/README.md

 Download the meta csv from [🤗hugging face](https://huggingface.co/collections/tinytigerpan/tiger200k-680b013101d997f97f29c030) to `meta_csv`.

 ### Source Video Download
 We now release the script to download videos from Bilibili by bvid entries of tiger200k dataset.
+Thanks to [@MuteApo](https://github.com/MuteApo).

 Downloaded videos will be placed in `videos/source` and named by bvid, such as `BV1134y1E7P5.mp4`.